Experienced Phoenix Qui Tam Attorneys for Wrongful Termination Claims

 - Health care scams

 - Pharmaceutical payment schemes

 As the nation’s third largest state for federal government contractors, Arizona offers significant opportunities for fraud and whistleblower actions.
 Our knowledgeable attorneys have helped numerous employees pursue their claims while maintaining their employment with the company, should they choose to do so.

 We understand what’s at stake in whistleblower cases, as well as with wrongful termination matters.
 These clients are often anxious about disclosing company information and worried about losing their jobs in the process.
 A successful False Claims Act may result in high-value penalties and substantial compensation for the employee.
 In some instances, wrongdoers may be ordered to pay three times the dollar value of the proven fraud.

 - Supreme Court Unanimously Rules to Limit Dodd-Frank Protections for Whistleblower Actions

 - Clarifying the Definition of Whistleblower Anti-Retaliation Protections

 Talk to a Phoenix wrongful termination lawyer before reporting your employer

 Wrongful termination and qui tam cases are extremely complex legal matters.
-If you were retaliated against by your employer, contact the skilled Phoenix wrongful termination lawyers of Plattner Verderame, P.C.
+If you were retaliated against by your employer, contact the skilled Phoenix whistleblower retaliation lawyers of Plattner Verderame, P.C.
 Our attorneys believe that responsible parties should be held accountable for the harm they bring to honest employees.
 For a confidential discussion about the merits of your claim, call us today at 602-266-2002, or complete our contact form.